All Episodes

 Thank you so much.

-I hope you have been very blessed.
+I hope you have a very blessed day.

 Thank you, Rose.